Imagination Matters: Skills for the Future

 Budget - Project Cost: £243,208Loading graph....

-Amount Heading Description £144,558 Staff costs Programme Manager, technicians, internal and external facilitators £16,068 Rent and running costs Rent, rates, service charge, travel to events £24,717 Equipment Imagination Lab materials and equipment including virtual reality technology £30,193 Impact & Evaluation Research, evaluation and impact management specialist fees £5,562 Events Event costs £22,110 Other iOi programme management (cost
+Amount Heading Description £144,558 Staff costs Programme Manager, technicians, internal and external facilitators £16,068 Running costs Lab running costs, travel to events £24,717 Equipment Imagination Lab materials and equipment including virtual reality technology £30,193 Impact & Evaluation Research, evaluation and impact management specialist fees £5,562 Events Event costs £22,110 Other iOi programme management (cost

 Current Funding / Pledges